RamandeepChamba/moviez-react/README.md

 - Preserve filters in UI after applying and loading filtered movies ✅
 - more...

+# BUGS

+- genres in filters not preserving when viewing movie details and coming back (sometimes) ✅
+  sol: was occuring because of strict mode, useEffect was running twice

 # Business Requirements

 - Movies searching app